-This is the second attempt at making this Pretzel Bread recipe.
-I was determined to try again because it had gotten rave reviews on Allrecipes.com – a fantastic source for any recipe you could ever want.
+This is the second attempt at making this Pretzel Bread Buns recipe.
+I'm to trying again because it has rave reviews on Allrecipes.com - a fantastic source for any recipe you could ever want.

 - 1 C milk